A Special Place in the Home

 Energy efficiency considerations

-Gas fireplaces are becoming popular, both for new homes and for replacement of units in existing dwellings.
+Gas fireplaces are becoming popular, both for new homes and for the replacement of units in existing dwellings.
 Most units are built-in, whereas others are free-standing and resemble a wood stove.
 If you are looking for a gas fireplace, consider its particular application: Are you looking for a decorative appliance or a heating appliance?
 Is the unit the right size for space, or are there supplemental ways to help move the heat to other areas of the home?
 Do you understand the difference between zone heating and central heating?

 Consider these points: